rust-lang/book/src/ch18-03-oo-design-patterns.md

 We add a default implementation for the `content` method that returns an empty string slice.
 That means we don’t need to implement `content` on the `Draft` and `PendingReview` structs.
 The `Published` struct will override the `content` method and return the value in `post.content`.
+While convenient, having the `content` method on `State` determine the `content` of the `Post` is blurring the lines between the responsibility of `State` and the responsibility of `Post`.

 Note that we need lifetime annotations on this method, as we discussed in Chapter 10.
 We’re taking a reference to a `post` as an argument and returning a